Zora Health

 8

-Following the embryo transfer, you will be provided with medications that support the early stages of pregnancy.
-After approximately two weeks, you will take a pregnancy test.
+Following the embryo transfer, you’ll be provided with medication that supports the early stages of pregnancy.
+These include estrogen supplements and progesterone.
+After about two weeks, you will take a pregnancy test.

-Assuming a positive outcome, you will be well on your way towards building your family.
-In the event of a negative result, a follow-up visit will be scheduled to discuss your options.
+Assuming a positive outcome, congratulations!
+You’re well on your way towards building a family.
+If your pregnancy test result is negative, a follow-up visit will be scheduled to discuss the next steps.

 9